-The non-life sector in Iran offers a range of products, and the majority of Iran's non-life insurance companies offer products across a broad spectrum of insurance lines, and there is significant variation within these lines.
+The majority of Iran's non-life insurance companies offer products across a broad spectrum of insurance lines, and there is significant variation within these lines.
 In addition, the non-life companies offer both corporate and personal products across most non-life lines.
 The non-life product offering has expanded steadily over the past decade, as the market became partially privatised, with a concomitant uptick in competition and the expansion of various niche product offerings.
-Initially, prior to the implementation of privatisation, Iranian insurers mainly provided motor and fire insurance, however it has since expanded to provide liability and credit insurance and sector-specific products such as oil and energy insurance policies, rent insurance and train coverage.
-The increasing diversity is a reflection of the growing competition, as new entrants seek to establish themselves in key spheres.
+Initially, prior to the implementation of privatisation, Iranian insurers mainly provided motor and fire insurance, but have since expanded to provide liability and credit insurance and sector-specific products such as oil and energy insurance policies, rent insurance and train coverage.
+The increasing diversity is a reflection of the growing competition as new entrants seek to establish themselves in key spheres.

-As noted in the life Market Overview, the non-life sector lacks sophisticated compliance regulations, although some advances have been made in recent years.
+Iran's non-life insurance sector lacks sophisticated compliance regulations, although some advances have been made in recent years.
 The issue is intensified by the ongoing sanctions, which have exacerbated the complexity for foreign insurer involvement.
-In particular, marine insurers have lost a lucrative market due to the sanctions, as US and EU insurers can no longer offer cover to those shipping or purchasing Iranian Oil, even those who are legitimately shipping such cargos like Islamic Republic of Iran Shipping Lines (IRISL) and the Iranian National Tanker Company (NITC).
 This means that these groups are frequently reliant on domestic companies, which has boosted Iran's own insurers' maritime product offerings as they benefit from a captive consumer base.

-That being said, with the imminent relaxation of sanctions, we anticipate an improvement in this sphere over the next few years.
-In addition, the sanctions against Iran have led to the expansion of the product offering, with standardised sanctions clauses now included in many insurance contracts, in order to meet compliance procedures.
+However, with the imminent relaxation of sanctions, we anticipate an improvement in this sphere over the next few years as well as the expansion of the product offering.
 As well as maritime insurance, we view airline insurance as another key opportunity likely to attract foreign private sector insurers over the next few years as the sanctions are relaxed.
 The Civil Aviation Organization of Iran is already anticipating a number of cooperation agreements with foreign insurers.